healthykitchen101/healthykitchen101.com/vacuum-sealers/reviews/mueller-austria/mueller-vacuum-sealer-mv-1100.md

 *   Usability (30%) - **6.0**/10

-The Mueller MV-1100 is a vacuum sealer that falls somewhat short in various aspects.
-However, among the sealers we've tested in its price range, it performs quite well and stands out as [one of the top performers](https://healthykitchen101.com/vacuum-sealers/reviews/best/).
-There are areas for improvement beyond its performance, though.
-For instance, the lid locks are somewhat uneven, making the sealer a bit awkward to use.
-Additionally, the control panel can be unreliable, which affects its overall usability score.
+The Mueller MV-1100 vacuum sealer has some good points and some not-so-good ones.
+It performs well for its price and is [one of the better options](https://healthykitchen101.com/vacuum-sealers/reviews/best/) in its class.
+However, there are a few things that could be better.
+For instance, the lid hinges creak when the lid is lifted or closed, the locks can be a bit tricky to use because they're not always even, and sometimes the control panel doesn't work reliably.

-Overall, while the Mueller may not be the absolute best on the market, it offers good value for the money, especially compared to other budget models in our database.
+In a nutshell, while the Mueller vacuum sealer might not be the absolute best out there, it's still a good deal for your money, especially when you compare it to other affordable models in our database.

 **Things We Like**

 *   Passable vacuum-packing performance for the money
 *   Decent build quality
-*   The control panel is user-friendly
 *   Good safety features
 *   Bright indicator lights
+*   Comes with a progress bar for easy tracking

 **Things We Don’t Like**

+*   The lid hinges creak when the lid is lifted or lowered
 *   Uneven lid locks
 *   Buttons on the control panel are unreliable